LOOSE-LIPS/loose-lips-2.0/src/routes/blog/scanone-lux-ym017/index.md

 banner:
   - imported/scanone-lux-ym017/image1163.jpeg
 description: >-
-  ScanOne&#39;s explorations of the deep and jazzy side of Drum n Bass, within a definite Noir/Cyberpunk world.Lux&#39;s intricate drum programming is augmented by an incredibly sexy saxophone and soft, floating pads, getting even warmer when a brass section comes in near the end!
-From ScanOne&#39;s BRAEK EP on Yellow Machines.
+  ScanOne;s explorations of the deep and jazzy side of Drum n Bass, within a definite Noir/Cyberpunk world.Lux;s intricate drum programming is augmented by an incredibly sexy saxophone and soft, floating pads, getting even warmer when a brass section comes in near the end!
+From ScanOne;s BRAEK EP on Yellow Machines.
 Out now on 12&quot; and [...]Read More...
 published: true
 tags: premiere
 featured: false